hyperledger/fabric/docs/source/commands/osnadminchannel.md

 be enabled and the Admin endpoint must be configured in the `orderer.yaml` for each orderer.

-*Note: For a network using a system channel, `list` (for all channels) and `remove` (for the system channel) are the only supported operations.
-Any other attempted operation will return an error.

 ## Syntax

 The `osnadmin channel` command has the following subcommands: